Technical Overview of the Flow Staking Auction Phase

 FlowIDTableStaking contract manages the identity table, and all of these phases.

-but control will eventually be completely decentralized and managed by the node software, smart contracts,
+Control will eventually be completely decentralized and managed by the node software, smart contracts,

 and democratically by all the stakers in the network.